kuzzleio/documentation/src/sdk-reference/cpp/1/document/mGet/index.md

 ## Return

-Returns a JSON string containing the retreived documents.
+Returns a JSON string containing the retrieved documents.

 ## Exceptions